What Are The Reserves Used For?

 - Second, if the Government relies on land sales to fund spending, it could develop a vested interest in keeping land prices high to maximise revenues.

-would erode our reserves.
+market value, or at no cost, would erode our reserves.

 For more information on land valuation and public housing policies, please refer to MND’s resources.